linxichen/linxichen.github.io/_posts/2025-01-02-prefix-sum.md

   - Prefix Sum
 ---

-Just a clever algorithm by Guy Blelloch to simulate linear recurrence relations in parallel.
+This post explores a clever algorithm by Guy Blelloch for simulating linear recurrence relations in parallel.

 ## Problem Formulation
-Let's say I am trying to simulate a AR(1) process:
+Consider the simulation of an AR(1) process:
 $$
 X_t = A X_{t-1} + \epsilon_t
 $$
-... but in parallel using GPUs.
-Obviously, the desired output is a some sort of prefix sum.
-We need to find a smart operator that is associative so that we compute the prefix sum in parallel over the time dimension.
+The challenge is to simulate this process in parallel using GPUs.
+Since the process inherently depends on previous values, we need a prefix sum computation.
+The key is finding a smart operator that is associative, allowing us to compute the prefix sum in parallel over the time dimension.

 ## The Associative Operator
-Consider this operator $\cdot$ on two-tuples of the form $C_t=\left[C_t^a, C_t^b\right]$.
-Basically a two-tuple of two elements a and b.
+Let's define an operator $\cdot$ that works on two-tuples of the form $C_t=\left[C_t^a, C_t^b\right]$, where each tuple contains two elements a and b.

-Now the operator $\cdot$ is defined as:
+The operator $\cdot$ is defined as:
 $$
 C_{t-1} \cdot C_t=\left[C_{t-1}^a \times C_{t, 1}^a,\left( C_{t-1}^b \times C_t^a \right) +C_t^b \right]
 $$

-The output is again a two-tuple.

-This operator $\cdot$ is associative as Blelloch shows.
-A quick "convince yourself" is in the appendix.
+This operator $\cdot$ produces another two-tuple and is associative (proof in appendix).

 ## Simulation with the Associative Operator
-Now WLOG let's assume $X_0=0$.
+Without loss of generality, assume $X_0=0$.
 Define
 $$
 C_t = (A, \epsilon_t)
 $$

-Call $S_t$ the prefix sum at time $t$.
-Initialize $S_0 = (A^0, X_0)$.
+Let $S_t$ denote the prefix sum at time $t$, with initial value $S_0 = (A^0, X_0)$.

-Now we can work through a few steps to see how this operator $\cdot$ can be used to compute the prefix sum.
+The following steps demonstrate how the operator $\cdot$ computes the prefix sum:

 $$
 \begin{aligned}